Paradisi porte

 Partners of the concert

-The concert is held with the kind support of the Government of Flanders.
+The concert is held with the kind support of the Flemish government.